-It is not mandatory to conduct a megger test on a plug in appliance, however if a megger test is conducted on this water heater, then the following should be noted.
+When a megger test is conducted on this water heater, then the following should be noted.

 ⚠ Warning: This water heater contains electronic equipment and 500 V insulation tests must only be conducted between either active and earth or neutral and earth.
 An active to neutral test WILL damage the electronics.